 Current management methods such as red/green analysis, comparisons to targets, and comparisons to past results don't help them distinguish between “noise” and meaningful “signals” in those metrics.
 A better method would save time and help focus efforts where they matter – knowing when it's appropriate to react and look for root causes of changes in performance… and when to step back and study and improve the system and its overall performance in a more systematic, less reactive way.

-I also have a placeholder page on Leanpub.com, which is where I plan on initially publishing the book.
-I'll probably go the “in-progress publishing” route that they define as the core of “Lean publishing,” meaning early buyers will be able to buy the first few chapters and then give input and feedback.
+I also have a page on Leanpub.com, which is where I am initially publishing the book.
+I'll am going the “in-progress publishing” route that LeanPub defines as the core of “Lean publishing,” meaning early buyers will be able to buy the first few chapters and then give input and feedback.

-I'm still working with potential cover concepts, such as this one and others that I'll have made.
+I'm still working with potential cover concepts, such as these and others that I'll have made: